Core Program FAQs

 Longer answer: We (Evanston AYSO) have limited control over the registration system, so the registration forms include some questions we do not use and would not choose to include.
 One required question over which we have no control is player gender.
 There are two options: Male and Female.
 The answer to this question, along with the player's birth date, determines which division they are eligible to register for.
 Please choose the gender that corresponds to the division in which your kid wants to play.

 5U and 6U divisions are not divided by gender.
-8U and older divisions are split into girls/gender diverse (choose "Female" during registration) and boys/gender diverse (choose "Male" during registration).
+8U and older divisions are split into “G” (primarily girls, gender diverse players welcome; choose "Female" during registration) and “B” (primarily boys, gender diverse players welcome, choose "Male" during registration).

-We strive to be gender inclusive; if there are ways we can do better, please contact [email protected]org.
+We strive to be gender inclusive; if there are ways we can do better, please contact [email protected].

 Birth certificates are not required for registration; please do not submit one.